petsc/petsc/doc/faq/index.rst

    ierr = MatSetValues(A,....);CHKERRQ(ierr);

-What Does Error Detected In PetscSplitOwnership() About "Sum Of Local Lengths ...": Mean?
+What does error detected in PetscSplitOwnership() about "sum of local lengths ...": mean?
 -----------------------------------------------------------------------------------------

 In a previous call to ``VecSetSizes()``, ``MatSetSizes()``, ``VecCreateXXX()`` or